aws/eks-anywhere/docs/content/en/docs/tasks/troubleshoot/_troubleshooting.md

 ### Cannot run docker commands

-The EKS Anywhere binary requires access to run docker commands without using `sudo` If you're using a Linux distribution you will need to be using Docker 20.x.x add your user needs to be part of the docker group.
+The EKS Anywhere binary requires access to run docker commands without using `sudo`.
+If you're using a Linux distribution you will need to be using Docker 20.x.x add your user needs to be part of the docker group.

 To add your user to the docker group you can use.